 Challenges and Considerations for UMS Implementation

-The adoption of Unmanned Machinery Space (UMS) notation brings numerous benefits but also faces several hurdles.
+The adoption of UMS brings numerous benefits but also faces several challenges.
 A major concern is the necessity for strong cybersecurity to safeguard the cyber-physical systems at the heart of UMS.
 These systems, being interconnected and automated, are vulnerable to cyber threats.
 Such threats could jeopardize the safety and integrity of ship operations.

 Ensuring the reliability and redundancy of monitoring and control systems is another significant challenge.
 It is imperative to have backup systems ready to prevent disruptions in autonomous operations.
 Achieving this requires high redundancy in machinery systems, potentially demanding complete redundancy for unmanned cargo ships.